Chemaclass/satscribe/README.md

 # 🧠 Satscribe

-**Satscribe** is a PHP app that takes a Bitcoin transaction ID or block height, fetches blockchain data, and generates an AI-written paragraph describing it — using OpenAI's GPT models.
-It also stores all descriptions in a database for easy reference.
+**Satscribe** is a web application that transforms Bitcoin blocks and transactions into insightful, human-readable conversations.

+Enter a transaction ID , block hash, or block height.
+The app fetches the blockchain data via the Blockstream API and generates a plain-language explanation using OpenAI.
+Each chat is stored, so you can revisit or share it anytime.

+Satscribe doesn’t require user accounts or passwords.
+Instead, it leverages the Nostr protocol to establish ownership of chats in a decentralized, privacy-friendly way.

 ---

 ## 🚀 Features

-- 🔎 Input a **TXID** or **block height**
+- 🔎 Search the blockchain by **txID**, **block hash** or **height**
-- 🧠 AI-generated paragraph using GPT-4
+- 🤖 Chat-powered summaries using GPT-4o
-- ⛓️ Uses the [Blockstream.info API](https://github.com/Blockstream/esplora/blob/master/API.md) for Bitcoin data
-- 💾 Saves each description to the database
+- 🌐 Fetches data from Blockstream and CoinGecko
+- 💬 Ask follow-up questions and pick a persona (Educator, Developer, Storyteller)
+- 💾 Chats are saved and can be shared or kept private
+- 📈 Shows the latest block height and BTC price
+- ⚡️ Lightning tipping after the free quota is reached
-- 🗂️ View and paginate all previous descriptions
+- 🗂️ View and search your previous chats
-- 🔐 Login via Nostr extension with challenge signing
+- 🔐 Login via Nostr
-- 🔑 Manual login by pasting a signed Nostr event when no extension is available

 ## 🖼️ Demo